February 12 - February 15

 Visit Us (For the First, Second or Third Time!)

 Even if you’ve already been on Capital’s campus, a visit after being accepted can be a game changer for your college decision.
 If it’s your first visit, consider a personal meeting with your admission counselor and a tour with a current student.
-Call 614-236-6101 or go to www.capital.edu/visit to find your perfect opportunity.
-Tell our visit coordinator (her name is Jeni – like the ice cream shop down the street) that you are accepted (she’ll be excited for you!) and give about two weeks’ notice of when you’d like to visit for the best experience.
-We can’t wait to see you soon!
+Call 614-236-6101 or see all our fall visit events to find your perfect opportunity.

 Stay in Touch

 Make sure you know your admission counselor as they can be your lifeline for any questions about Capital or your college decision in general!
 Our counselors can answer questions about majors, AP or college credit, scholarships, financial aid, campus life, Columbus, Bexley and more!
-Go to www.capital.edu/admissioncounselors to find out if you are working with Alecia, Ashley, Lindsey, Sara, Jae, Susanna, Deanna or Joyin and email us at firstname.lastname@example.org if you need help figuring out who you are working with.
+Meet our admission counselors and find out if you are working with Alecia, Ashley, Stephanie, Sara, Jae, Susanna, Deanna or Joyin and email us at firstname.lastname@example.org if you need help figuring out who you are working with.
 We love hearing from you!